 Grade Clinical

 For the Grade Clinical data item, record the grade of a solid primary tumor before any treatment.
 Treatment may include surgical resection, systemic therapy, radiation therapy, or neoadjuvant therapy.
 All surgical procedures are not treatment, e.g. TURB and endoscopic biopsies.

+Grade Post Therapy Clin (yc)

+For the Grade Post Therapy Clin (yc) data item, record the grade of a solid primary tumor that has been microscopically sampled following neoadjuvant therapy or primary systemic/radiation therapy.
+If AJCC staging is being assigned, the tumor must have met the neoadjuvant therapy or primary systemic/radiation therapy requirements in the AJCC manual or according to national treatment guidelines.

+This data item corresponds to the yc staging period only.

 Grade Pathological